In partnership withInfosys

 More than half (53%) of business leaders say that participating in the data economy has led them to create new business models.
 For example, using internet-of-things-enabled monitoring devices, Telstra delivers applications that convert waste, water, air, soil, and noise data into actionable insights.
 By combining this data with micro-climate data gathered from weather stations, the company plans to provide Australia’s agricultural industry with information that can be used for a range of activities, from predicting the health of crop yields to determining pesticide use.
 “We’re bringing together isolated pockets of data to create more value, insights, and applications,” says Seneviratne.
 “We’re now in a better position to monetize that data and add value.”

 Telstra isn’t alone.
-According to Kent Graziano, chief technology evangelist at Snowflake, a data cloud provider based in Bozeman, Montana, “As the volume of data grows, many organizations are realizing that the data they have can actually be useful to other organizations, either within their own industry or in adjacent industries.”
+According to Kent Graziano, chief technology evangelist at Snowflake, a data cloud provider with executive offices in Bozeman, Montana, “As the volume of data grows, many organizations are realizing that the data they have can actually be useful to other organizations, either within their own industry or in adjacent industries.”

 Graziano offers the example of a medical device manufacturer.
 Medical devices can track and gather critical information about a patient’s blood pressure, heart rate, and insulin levels.
 But most manufacturers play a minimal role in influencing and shaping patient outcomes.